stat_fit_augment() fits a model and returns a "tidy"

 RNG seed argument passed to

 set.seed().
-Defaults toNA, which means thatset.seed()will not be called.- level
+Defaults toNA, indicating thatset.seed()should not be called.- level

 - y.out